rivamcknight/riddles-api/README.md

 | --- | --- | --- |
 | `DELETE` | /riddles | Deletes a riddle from the database |

 Select a Riddle object to delete by setting the query parameter to its `id`.
-Currently, deleting seed data (the original riddles added to the database) is not allowed.
+Currently, deleting seed data (the initial riddles added to the database) is not allowed.

 The query parameter is defined as: